 One of the most lovable aspects to this harness is how easy it is to use — the plastic, quick-release buckles let you put on and remove the harness far quicker than many of its competitors and make it ideal for those days when you get home with a muddy pup that needs to go directly into the bathtub.
 As an added bonus, the Tru-Fit comes with a 10-inch lead with a loop that can be used with your car’s seat belt to keep him/her safe while traveling to and from your hike.

-The unique selling point of the Puppia Soft Point Harness is the soft, stretchy fabric that is designed to fit close to your dog’s body without chafing or restricting your dog’s movement.
+The unique selling point of the Puppia Soft Dog Harness, Red, Small is the soft, stretchy fabric that is designed to fit close to your dog’s body without chafing or restricting your dog’s movement.

 While this harness does have a few durability issues owing to its use of mesh materials and the tendency of the fabric to stretch with time, its one-piece design will appeal to many dog owners on the lookout for a low-maintenance, frill-free upgrade on a standard collar.